koksalmis/habits/exercise.md

-# do exercise 50 pages / once in two days
+# exercise / once in two days

 ## put :muscle: when exercise